Québec's Bill 96 modified the Charter of the French Language - five things you need to know for the 1 June 2023 deadline (update)

 - training documents produced for the staff.

-- Documents which existed pre-Bill 96 (before 1 June 2022): Employers benefited from a one year deadline ending on 1 June 2023 to translate existing documents belonging to one of these three categories of documents if they were only made available in a language other than French before Bill 96 came into effect.
+- Documents which existed pre-Bill 96 (before June 2022): Employers were granted a one-year deadline, which expired on 1 June 2023 to translate existing documents belonging to one of these three categories of documents if they were only made available in a language other than French before Bill 96 came into effect.

-- Examples of documents to be translated by 1 June 2023 include:
+- Examples of documents that needed to be translated by 1 June 2023 included:

 - job postings, job application documents;